44 Turbofan & Turboprop Engines

 Propeller Contribution

-The propeller may be coupled to the power turbine through a speed reduction gearbox, which is needed to keep the propeller tip speeds less than the speed of sound.
-This approach maintains not only the overall propulsive efficiency but also lowers the noise from the propeller.
+The propeller may be coupled to the power turbine through a speed-reduction gearbox, which is needed to keep the propeller tip speeds less than the speed of sound.
+This approach maintains the overall propulsive efficiency and lowers the propeller’s noise.
 This gearbox is mounted on the front of the engine behind the propeller.
-However, today, the free-turbine design is more commonly used, eliminating the penalties associated with weight and other issues associated with the speed-reduction gearbox.
+However, the free-turbine design is more commonly used today, eliminating the penalties associated with weight and other issues related to the speed-reduction gearbox.

 Because turboshaft engines are used to power high-performance airplanes, the propeller is always of the constant speed (variable pitch) type similar to that used with higher-powered reciprocating engines.
 A constant-speed propeller allows the angle of the blades to adjust dynamically during operation.
 This ensures that the engine operates at its most efficient rotational speed, regardless of changes in power demand or airspeed.
-This type of propeller is similar to those used in high-powered reciprocating engines but is optimized in terms of blade area and number of blades to handle the power output of a turbine engine, i.e., to deliver the power at the engine shaft as useful propulsive work.
+This propeller type is similar to those used in high-powered reciprocating engines.
+Still, it is optimized in terms of blade area and number of blades to handle the power output of a turbine engine, i.e., to deliver the power at the engine shaft as useful propulsive work.

 Turboprop engines, which often power regional and utility aircraft, rely on this configuration to deliver high efficiency at lower speeds, making them ideal for short-haul flights.
-The ability to adjust the propeller blade pitch also enables reverse thrust during landing, improving braking performance and reducing wear on the aircraft’s wheel brakes.
+Adjusting the propeller blade pitch also enables reverse thrust during landing, improving braking performance and reducing wear on the aircraft’s wheel brakes.

 Propulsive Efficiency